frksteenhoff/emsbystyrk-frontend/README.md

 Frontend repository for the website EMS by STYRK.

 ## Get started
-This project is built using Sveltekit and Sanity.
+This project is built using Sveltekit.
 The boilerplate for this project is forked from the [sanity-sveltekit](https://github.com/sanity-io/get-started-sanity-sveltekit) starter repo.

 Fetch repo